eGain/egain-android-messaging/eG-sample-messaging/readme.md

 #### **Overview for Customizing the SDK**
 The only requirement for using the provided methods is to follow the proper setup to initialize the chat, after which the usage is up to the developer.

 The general flow of the SDK begins with an initialization call to the Conversation Hub that will either validate an existing session or initialize a new one, verifying the provided credentials in the process.
-The `intialize()` method will return whether or not a valid session exists.
+The `initialize()` method will return whether or not a valid session exists.
 After a new session has been created, subsequent calls to `initialize()` will return true unless either the user or agent ends the conversation, thereby invalidating the current session.
-Once a valid session has been started and while it remains valid, the SDK can use
-`sendMessage()` to send messages, `uploadAttachment()` to send files and images, `receiveMessage()` to receive messages, and `receiveAttachmentMessage()` to receive images and files.
+Once a valid session has been started and while it remains valid, the SDK can use `sendMessage()` to send messages, `upload()` to send files and images, `receiveMessage()` to receive messages, and `download()` to receive images and files.
 To end the session, `endConversation()` must be called.
 Note that the agent can end the conversation as well.
-In order to receive messages, the `receiveMessage()` method must be observed by the developer, upon which they can define how they want to display the data.
+In order to receive messages, the receiveMessage method must be observed by the developer, upon which they can define how they want to display the data.

 #### Available methods
 - initialize()
 - sendMessage()
 - receiveMessage()
-- uploadAttachment()
+- upload()
-- receiveAttachmentMessage()
+- download()
 - endConversation()

 All of the methods are included in a single class called `EgainMessaging` (com.egain.ps.sdk.EgainMessaging).
 It can be initialized with: